senaite/senaite.core/README.rst

 ------------------------
-With this installation modality, the sources from ``senaite.core`` will be downloaded automatically from `Python Package Index (Pypi) <https://pypi.python.org/pypi/senaite.core>`_ , so the latest released version of ``senaite.core`` will be installed.
-If you want the latest code from the `source code repository <https://github.com/senaite/senaite.core>`_, follow the installation instructions for development.
+With this installation modality, the sources from ``senaite.core`` will be downloaded automatically from `Python Package Index (Pypi) <https://pypi.python.org/pypi/senaite.core>`_ want the latest code from the `source code repository <https://github.com/senaite/senaite.core>`_, follow the installation instructions for development.